Blue Green Network Programme

 • Project typeDevelopment, Water, Transport, Parks

-An image showing a group of people from community working on the Blue Green Network.
+A group of people from the community working on the Blue Green Network.

 Our Blue Green programme aims to create an attractive and environmentally sustainable urban environment that restores waterways, provides flood protection and addresses the impacts of climate change.